You have no items in your bag

 Neurotoxin: Neurotoxin injections are primarily used to smooth deep lines and wrinkles on the face.
 A healthcare provider will inject small amounts of purified botulinum toxin into specific muscles on your face and neck during the procedure.
 The injection causes those muscles to temporarily relax, minimizing the appearance of wrinkles.
 These results typically last for three to four months, though sometimes longer.
 Try our INhance Post-Injection Serum to help accelerate recovery post-injection supporting the skin's ability to produce new elastin and collagen.

 - Laser Resurfacing4: A rejuvenation procedure used to improve your facial skin’s appearance, laser resurfacing can be done with ablative and non-ablative lasers.
 Ablative lasers were made to remove the top layers of skin and heat the underlying layers to promote collagen production, resulting in smoother and tighter skin as it heals.
 Alternatively, non-ablative lasers are less invasive and stimulate collagen growth without removing the outer layers of skin.
 Non-ablative laser treatments can help improve skin tone.
-However, they are not an effective method to reduce sagging skin.
+However, a laser treatment is an effective method to reduce sagging skin.

 - Microneedling5: Another method used to promote the skin’s natural collagen production is microneedling.
 This process involves using small, fine needles.
 They create hundreds of tiny holes in your skin’s top layers.
-These small tears stimulate the skin’s healing process and, therefore, collagen production, which helps tighten and smooth the skin.
-Before the procedure we recommend using our Restorative Skin Complex with TriHex Technology® to amplify the effects and strengthen your skin.
+These small tears stimulate the skin’s healing process and, therefore, collagen production, which helps with skin elasticity.
+Before the procedure we recommend using our Restorative Skin Complex with TriHex Technology® to amplify the effects and strengthen your skin by supporting natural hyaluronic acid levels.
 Pre-procedure care paired with proper microneedling aftercare will help lead to results you will love.

-If a skin tightening procedure isn’t for you, you may want to consider trying home remedies instead.
+If a skin tightening procedure isn’t for you, you may want to consider trying a natural remedy instead.
 These are non-invasive skin treatments and can help tighten the skin on your face by using manual manipulation or active ingredients to stimulate the body’s natural processes.